Dre Campbell Farm

 • Birds

-A little research will enlighten you as to which good guys are native to or can be raised in your area and the best approach to entice them to your garden.
+A little research will enlighten you as to which of these natural predators are native to or can be raised in your area.
+You can also research the best approach to entice them to your garden.

 9. Vinegar

-The acidity of the vinegar will kill potato bugs and all kinds of bad plant pests.
+The acidity of vinegar will kill potato bugs and all kinds of bad plant pests.

-Therefore, combine one cup of vinegar, one teaspoon of liquid soap, and three cups of water in a spray bottle.
+Just combine one cup of white vinegar, one teaspoon of liquid soap, and three cups of water in a spray bottle.
 Shake well and use it to spray your plants to kill nymphs and adults.

 10. Destroy Eggs

-The critters lay their eggs underneath the leaves of their target plants.
-Check every leaf for a blaze of orange babbles (the eggs), and then destroy that leaf!
+These beetles lay their eggs underneath the leaves of their target plants.
+So, check every leaf for eggs, and then destroy that leaf!

 11. Diatomaceous Earth

-Use this DIY Colorado potato beetle spray to coat your plants and spray in crevices around your house.
-However, use food-grade DE to get rid of potato bugs in the home.
+Use this homemade diatomaceous earth spray on your plants and spray in crevices around your house.
+Use food-grade DE to get rid of potato bugs in the home.

 12. Spinosad

-One of the best organic insecticides for potato bugs, spinosad, works to paralyze the nervous systems of larvae as well as mature bugs.
+One of the best organic insecticides for potato bugs is spinosad.
+It works to paralyze the nervous systems of larvae as well as mature bugs.
 It eventually cripples and kills them.

 13. Neem Oil

-This oil is an extract from neem seed and is a great organic potato beetle control home remedy.
-Moreover, neem oil is great for killing many other bad insects organically.
+This oil is an extract from neem seed.
+It is a great organic potato beetle control home remedy.

-This natural Colorado potato bug spray coats the insects and eggs and kills them.
+This natural Colorado potato bug spray will kill these bugs and their eggs if sprayed directly on them.

 Takeaway